IBM/aihwkit/docs/source/using_simulator.rst

 :class:`~aihwkit.simulator.configs.devices.ConstantStepDevice`    pulsed update behavioral model: constant step, where the update step of material is constant throughout the resistive range (up to hard bounds).
 :class:`~aihwkit.simulator.configs.devices.LinearStepDevice`      pulsed update behavioral model: linear step, where the update step response size of the material is linearly dependent with resistance (up to hard bounds).
 :class:`~aihwkit.simulator.configs.devices.SoftBoundsDevice`      pulsed update behavioral model: soft bounds, where the update step response size of the material is linearly dependent and it goes to zero at the bound.
-:class:`~aihwkit.simulator.configs.devices.SoftBoundsPmaxDevice`  same model as in :class:`~aihwkit.simulator.configs.devices.SoftBoundsDevice` but using a more convinient parameterization for easier fits to experimentally measured update response curves.
+:class:`~aihwkit.simulator.configs.devices.SoftBoundsPmaxDevice`  same model as in :class:`~aihwkit.simulator.configs.devices.SoftBoundsDevice` but using a more convenient parameterization for easier fits to experimentally measured update response curves.
 :class:`~aihwkit.simulator.configs.devices.ExpStepDevice`         exponential update step or CMOS-like update behavior.
 :class:`~aihwkit.simulator.configs.devices.PowStepDevice`         update step using a power exponent non-linearity.
 ================================================================  ========